How to Spot Bad Bourbon

 Everyone knows old bourbon or “Dusties” are all the rage so when you’re eying a bottle, and it’s brand new but looks like it was designed many years ago you should keep your wits about you – it may be bad bourbon.

 If the bottle prevents you from seeing the contents, you may already have your answer.
 If you can see the color, American Whiskey should be Amber or a shade of Golden Brown.
 If your bourbon looks yellow like a light beer, you’re in dangerous territory.
+The biggest exception we’ve found to this sign is with Boondocks Whiskey, it’s light in color but heavy in flavor.

 Small Barrel Aging: